 Announcing the Next Session of Our Training Program for the Certification of Reform Mohalim is Scheduled to Begin February 2019

-Our exciting yearly educational program is currently underway.
-The next session of our exciting yearly course will be offered starting February 2018 to train men and women interested in becoming a mohel or mohelet.
+The next session of our exciting yearly course will be offered starting February 2019 to train men and women interested in becoming a mohel or mohelet.
 This is a tremendous opportunity to help young families and communities welcome a newborn into the covenant of Judaism.

 This weekly class is held online, using live video conferencing.
 The course is taught by distinguished faculty consisting of rabbis and mohalim, and leads to certification by the Brit Milah Board of Reform Judaism.
 The next course will meet on successive Thursdays for 12 weekly 2-hour sessions, 5 pm PT/8 pm ET, day to be determined.
 Tuition is $1,800.

 Request an application today!
 Contact Helene Seifer - email@example.com.

 Jewish medical professionals who have a desire to serve as a mohel/et are encouraged to apply to the program.
 Courses are held online via video-conferencing for 12-14 weeks, usually on successive Thursday evenings.
 They will be held at a time when interested participants from a variety of time zones might easily join the course.
 In general, the course is offered every year.

 Eligibility of all applicants is verified prior to signing up for a course, so we encourage applications to be submitted as soon as possible upon deciding to apply to the program.
 Eligible applicants include: